raymondli1135/Amazon-Alexa-Schoology-project/README.md

 ## Flask-Ask
 Flask-Ask is a python framework used to write Amazon Alexa Skills.
 The interactions between the user and the Alexa are written using this.
 ## Amazon Skills Kit Developer Console
 The Amazon Skills Kit Developer Console is where you can build, manage, or test newly created skills.
-This process of creating and uploading a new skill can be done with 4 steps:
+Accessing this interface is also done in the tutorial under Zappa + AWS Lambda.
+The process of creating and uploading a new skill can be done with 4 steps:
 1. Invocation Name
 2. Intents/Utterances
 3. Build Model